AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

   - The current implementation broadcasts node updates to the control panel that sent the command.
 There is no per-control-panel subscription model in the code; control panels are expected to filter messages they care about locally.

 - **Failure modes and logging**
-  - If a control panel sends a command for a node that is not connected the server will log the event (`Target node not connected`) and will not forward the command.
-There is no built-in error reply back to the control panel in the current server implementation for this case (only server-side logging).
+  - Network disconnections:
+    - If a node or control panel disconnects from the server, the detection is logged and the socket is removed from the server's internal maps/lists.
+    - If a node disconnects, the detection is logged in control panels.
+  - Invalid messages:
+    - The server validates incoming JSON messages for required fields (e.g. `messageType`, `nodeID`).
+Invalid messages are logged and ignored.
+    - Control panels validate commands before sending to avoid malformed requests.
+  - Log format and visibility
+    - Server and NodeClient use timestamped log helpers for important events.

 ## 7. Protocol Type